baoc75/lop67tk/README.md

 Contact us
 ===

 You can contact us via:
 Facebook Fanpage: fb.com/lop67.tk
 Email: hotro@lop67.tk
-You these Contact infomation to tell us if you need any help or any question when develop or translate, we're glad to answer you!
+You these contact infomation to tell us if you need any help or any question when develop or translate, we're glad to answer you!

 Want more?
 Wait :D